Practical Byzantine Reliable Broadcast on Partially Connected Networks (Extended version): Conclusion

 \section{Conclusion}

-In this paper, we discussed the Byzantine reliable broadcast problem on unknown partially connected topologies.
-This problem can be solved by combining two seminal protocols, Dolev's and Bracha's algorithms.
+In this paper, we discussed the practicality of Byzantine reliable broadcast problem on unknown partially connected topologies.
+From a theory perspective, this problem can be solved by combining two seminal protocols, Dolev's and Bracha's algorithms.
 We first explained how recent improvements of Dolev's algorithms can be used in this protocol combination.
 We then described a total of 12 new modifications one can apply to this protocol combination to optimize latency and/or bandwidth consumption.
-We benchmarked the impact of each modification using the \omnetpp network simulator on random graphs.
-When simultaneously applied, our modifications allow the BRB problem to be solved with a lower latency and/or bandwidth consumption, e.g., respectively down to -25\% and -50\% with a 16B payload when $N{=}31$ and $f{=}4$.
+We benchmarked the impact of each modification using an actual C++ based implementation of our proposal, demonstrating its practical feasibility and its adaptability for specific latency and/or bandwidth requirements.
+Our reference implementation is publicly available to the community, in the hope additional applications can benefit from it, and that further improvements can be proposed by the research community.
 Future works include to also consider the local fault model used for example in the CPA line of work~\cite{koo2004broadcast,pelc2005broadcasting,litsas2013graph}.